Young Earth creationism: Age of the Earth

 The young Earth creationist belief that the age of the Earth is 6,000 to 10,000 years old conflicts with the age of 4.54 billion years measured using independently cross-validated geochronological methods including radiometric dating.
-Creationists dispute these and all other methods which demonstrate the timescale of geologic history in spite of the lack of scientific evidence that there are any inconsistencies or errors in the measurement of the Earth's age.
+Creationists dispute these and all other methods which demonstrate the timescale of geologic history, in spite of their lack of scientific evidence to support any assertion that there are any inconsistencies or errors in the measurement of the Earth's age.

 Between 1997 and 2005, a team of scientists at the Institute for Creation Research conducted an eight-year research project entitled RATE (Radioisotopes and the Age of The Earth) to assess the validity and accuracy of radiometric dating techniques.
-While they concluded that there was overwhelming evidence for over 500 million years' worth of radioactive decay, they claimed to have found other scientific evidence to prove a young Earth.
+While they concluded that 'overwhelming evidence' demonstrated over 500 million years' worth of radioactive decay, they nevertheless claimed to have found other 'scientific evidence' to prove a young Earth.
 They therefore proposed that nuclear decay rates were accelerated by a factor of one billion during the Creation week and at the time of the Flood.
 However, when subjected to independent scrutiny by non-affiliated experts, their analyses were shown to be flawed.

 Human history

-Young Earth creationists reject almost all of the results of physical anthropology and human evolution and instead insist that Adam and Eve were the universal ancestors of every human to have ever lived.
-Noah's flood as reported in the book of Genesis is said to have killed all humans on Earth with the exception of Noah and his sons and their wives, so young Earth creationists also argue that all humans alive today are descended from this single family.
+Young Earth creationists reject almost all the results of physical anthropology and human evolution and instead insist that Adam and Eve were the universal ancestors of every human to have ever lived.
+Noah's flood as reported in the book of Genesis is said to have killed all humans on Earth with the exception of Noah and his sons and their wives.
+Hence young Earth creationists also argue that all humans alive today are descended from this single family.

-The literal belief that the world's linguistic variety originated with the tower of Babel is pseudoscientific, sometimes called pseudolinguistics, and it is contrary to what is known about the origin and history of languages.
+Their literal belief that the world's linguistic variety originated with the tower of Babel is pseudoscientific, sometimes called pseudolinguistics, and it is contrary to what is known about the origin and history of languages.